Hurricane Irma: Celebrities Rally Around Victims, Who’s Donated What

 A number of famous faces have pledged time and money to help the victims of the horrific storm that ripped through the Caribbean and Florida over the weekend after pledging millions of dollars to those affected by Hurricane Harvey in Houston, Texas, just days earlier.

-Country star Travis Tritt confirmed that he’d donated an undisclosed amount of money to Hurricane Irma relief funds, while Virgin boss Richard Branson – who weathered the powerful storm on his private destination Necker Island in the British Virgin Islands – revealed that he had donated money to the red cross.
+Country star Travis Tritt confirmed that he’d donated an undisclosed amount of money to Hurricane Irma relief funds, while Virgin boss Richard Branson – who weathered the powerful storm on his private destination Necker Island in the British Virgin Islands – revealed that he had donated money to the Red Cross.

 Branson also sent out a Virgin Atlantic flight to the affected areas to provide aid.